firefly-iii/docs/docs/docs/firefly-iii/features/webhooks.md

 ## Secret

 Each webhook comes with a secret when created.
 The secret is used to generate the signature (see below).
-You can regenerate the secret but you can't set a value yourself.
+You can regenerate the secret, but you can't set a value yourself.

 ## Webhook limits